 Beyond Wine: Food Experiences

-California's wine country is also known for its outstanding restaurants and cuisine, but when you're traveling in Sonoma, you can also sample and enjoy regional food products.
+California's wine country is also known for its outstanding restaurants and fancy pants cuisine.
+But when you're traveling in Sonoma, take time to sample and enjoy regional food products.

-Before I set out for Sonoma, I always check my pantry to be sure I'm stocked up on olive oil and balsamic vinegar from B.R.
+Before you set out for Sonoma, check your pantry to be sure you're stocked up on olive oil and balsamic vinegar.
+If not, the place to go for that is B.R.
 Cohn.
 They're known for their wines (and for the fact that the owner Bruce Cohn was the Doobie Brothers' manager), but don't miss their market for some of the best food products in the area.

 Explore Historic Sonoma